 From a business perspective, the first two years of my entrepreneurial career were an epic failure.
 For most of 2015 and 2016, I spent every night and weekend building our audio sharing community, uTalk (later changed to Wavve).
 It's hard to think about how much time we invested, and in the end, we decided to liquidate everything we built for pennies on the dollar.

-☝️ You can read more about the journey and lessons learned from our failed business here.
+☝️ You can read more about the journey and lessons learned from that failed business in this series of posts.

 Changing our Perspective